Payments recovered by Stripe

 I received a notification in my Dashboard about payments recovered by Stripe.
 What does that mean?

 Stripe automatically recovers payments that may have otherwise not been successful.
 We do so by updating your users’ saved cards, sending emails when a failed payment occurs, and by retrying cards at strategic times.
+All of the notifications around payments recovered by Stripe in your Dashboard are in your primary payout currency, aggregating revenue in all currencies at today’s exchange rates.
+This is calculated daily, not in real-time.

 Here are the ways that Stripe recovers funds: